Houtworm/minishell/Readme.md

-globbing has some errors like ```ls ../*/*r*/b*i*``` after wildcards are working 100%, we can expand into ? and [] quotes in quotes have some issues here and there
+globbing has some errors like ```ls ../*/*r*/b*i*``` after wildcards are working 100%, we can expand into ? and [] quotes in quotes have some issues here and there heredoc should not print "minishell heredoc>" if there is input waiting already

 #### Exec
 forks should not run if there is a mismatching condition before in the pipeline